Frequently Asked Questions about

 Why does the campus need so many officers?

-UPD is responsible for the safety of the entire campus — a 930-acre main campus, a 13-acre campus in Johnson City and the University Downtown Center in Binghamton.
+UPD is responsible for the safety of the entire campus — a 930-acre main campus, a 13-acre campus in Johnson City and the University Downtown Center in Binghamton — and a total of 118 buildings to protect.
 These locations include more than 18,000 students, more than 5,600 faculty and staff, and an estimated 270,000 visitors annually who come to campus for admissions tours, athletic events, performing arts productions, conferences, Commencement ceremonies and more.
 These numbers compare locally to the Village of Endicott, population 12,828 as of 2017, which has 25 patrol officers, three bike patrol officers, two K-9 officers and a detective division; and the Village of Johnson City, population 14, 508 as of 2017, which has 38 full-time officers.

 How has UPD grown with the addition of the University Downtown Center in Binghamton and the Health Sciences Campus in Johnson City?

 UPD had 31 sworn officers in 2006, and grew to 34 sworn officers in 2007, following the opening of the University Downtown Center.
 In May 2018, UPD had grown to 36 sworn officers, and that increased to the current 42 sworn officers following the opening of the School of Pharmacy and Pharmaceutical Sciences at the Health Sciences Campus.

 Binghamton University has four sworn officers of color and four female officers.
 Eleven UPD officers hold veterans status.

 What does community policing entail?

 The community policing model that UPD follows is based upon a collaborative relationship between UPD officers and the campus community, working together to create an environment that fosters community partnership, problem solving and change management.
 UPD officers are a familiar and approachable presence on campus, participate in campus events and speak to student groups in efforts to identify issues of crime and disorder and work together to solve them.